Deadline to apply: Applications will be accepted until position is filled.

 About Communities United for Police Reform: Communities United for Police Reform (CPR) is an unprecedented campaign to end discriminatory and abusive policing practices in New York City, and to build a lasting movement that promotes public safety based on cooperation and respect – not discriminatory targeting and harassment.

-Digital Communications Associate Position Summary: This position will work with other staff, members, partners, and supporters to develop and implement a multi-tiered strategic digital communications plan that advances the campaign’s public policy, public education, organizing and strategic communications objectives.
-This includes coordinating timely responses to emerging media opportunities that advance campaign priorities; using digital and online communications to build public support to end discriminatory and abusive policing while advancing community safety; and managing the campaign’s digital infrastructure.
-As a member of a small staff team, the ideal candidate has experience with digital and online communications, strong graphic design skills, is committed to CPR’s issues, flexible and effective in a fast-paced and evolving environment, and has a great sense of humor.
+Communications Associate Position Summary: This position will work with the Director of Communications, other staff, members, partners, and supporters to implement a multi-tiered strategic communications plan that advances the campaign’s public policy, public education, organizing and strategic communications objectives.
+This includes coordinating timely responses to emerging media opportunities that advance campaign priorities; using digital and online communications to build public support for campaign priorities, and managing the campaign’s digital infrastructure.
+As a member of a small staff team, the ideal candidate has experience with digital/online communications and traditional media, strong graphic design skills, is committed to CPR’s issues, flexible and effective in a fast-paced and evolving environment, and has a great sense of humor.

-Digital & online communications (70%) – Create and drive digital and online communications strategy to advance campaign goals and key events, including:
+Digital & online communications (70%) – Develop and drive digital and online communications strategy to advance campaign goals and key events, including:

 - Manage website, online properties and e-communications, including: draft and manage calendar of website postings; manage website design upgrades and changes; draft content and manage calendar of regular and timely e-communications and relevant postings.

-- Coordinate CPR’s social media partners, including developing and organizing specific social network projects and mini-campaigns that advance campaign goals; develop sample content for use/adaptation by members/partners, including CPR’s social media team.
+- Coordinate CPR’s social media partners, including developing and organizing specific social network projects and mini-campaigns that advance campaign goals; coordinate CPR’s social media team, including develop sample content for use/adaptation by members/partners.

 - Conduct regular analysis and reporting of metrics to assess impact and inform digital/online communications strategy.

-Traditional and grassroots media (20%) – Work closely with the Director of Communications & Public Affairs to support implementation of CPR’s traditional and grassroots media work, including:
+Traditional and grassroots media (20%) – Work closely with the Director of Communications, CPR’s Communications Affinity Group and others to support implementation of CPR’s traditional and grassroots media work, including:

 - Work with Director of Communications to coordinate media outreach and responses to media requests; create and share daily & occasion-specific listing of relevant media clips; coordinate relevant training opportunities for members; and coordinate communication w-relevant internal committees.

 - Coordinate materials/media production and distribution.
-Work with relevant staff, members and others to manage development, production and distribution of print and online materials (e.g. infographics, fact sheets, flyers) and multimedia content for the campaign.
+Work with relevant staff, members and others to manage development, production,distribution and inventory of print and online materials (e.g. infographics, fact sheets, flyers) and multimedia content for the campaign.

 Other Responsibilities (up to 10%) - Other responsibilities, as assigned, including: Provide logistical and administrative support for communications projects and events; limited consultation and support to CPR members related to their digital and online communications; and participate in staff/campaign meetings and other duties.